 Measures

 The primary outcome was the support for UHC scale, adapted from Shen & Labouff (2013), measured both pre and post-test.
 The items included in the scale were the same as in Study 1 (e.g. “Access to medical care and insurance is a basic, inherent right of man”).
 For Study 2, each item was measured on a 100-point sliding scale from 0 (strongly disagree) to 100 (strongly agree), instead of the 7-point Likert scale used in Study 1.
-Cronbach’s alpha for the items in this measure was 0.85; see Table [LETTER HERE] for item wording.
+Cronbach’s alpha for the items in this measure was 0.85; see Appendix B for item wording.